35-Year-Old Pitcher – Free Agent

 Matt Lindstrom Contract Information:

-Signed minor league deal with the Angels in February and will attend spring training.
+Signed a minor league deal with the White Sox in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Matt Lindstrom – simply subscribe now.

 |Career (View All)||469||0||0||420.7||453||172||23||327||154||17||21||51||–||–||3.68||1.44|